open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 - `--output-file`: The path of output ONNX model.
 If not specified, it will be set to `tmp.onnx`.
 - `--input-img`: The path of an input image for tracing and conversion.
 By default, it will be set to `tests/data/color.jpg`.
 - `--shape`: The height and width of input tensor to the model.
 If not specified, it will be set to `800 1216`.
-- `--mean` : Three mean values for the input image.
-If not specified, it will be set to `123.675 116.28 103.53`.
-- `--std` : Three std values for the input image.
-If not specified, it will be set to `58.395 57.12 57.375`.
-- `--dataset` : The dataset name for the input model.
-If not specified, it will be set to `coco`.
 - `--test-img` : The path of an image to verify the exported ONNX model.
 By default, it will be set to `None`, meaning it will use `--input-img` for verification.
 - `--opset-version` : The opset version of ONNX.
 If not specified, it will be set to `11`.
 - `--dynamic-export`: Determines whether to export ONNX model with dynamic input and output shapes.
 If not specified, it will be set to `False`.